hcl516926907/GPDFlow/README.md

-# GPDFlow: Generative Multivariate Threshold Exceedance Modeling by Normalizing Flow
+# GPDFlow: Generative Multivariate Threshold Exceedance Modeling via Normalizing Flow

 This repository contains the code and resources necessary to reproduce the results presented in the paper:

-**"GPDFlow: Generative Multivariate Threshold Exceedance Modeling by Normalizing Flow"**
+**"GPDFlow: Generative Multivariate Threshold Exceedance Modeling via Normalizing Flow"**

 GPDFlow is a generative modeling approach designed for threshold exceedance modeling by integrating the Multivariate Generalized Pareto Distribution (mGPD) with normalizing flows.
 It is coded in Python by Pytorch and normflows package.